proccole/kabu/README.md

 Kabu is a backrunning bot, currently under heavy development.
 It continues the journey of [loom](https://github.com/dexloom/loom).
 Since then many breaking changes have been made to revm, reth and alloy.
 The goal here is to make everything work again and modernize the codebase.
 Currently, Kabu is a work in progress and not yet ready for production use.

+## Who is Kabu for?

+It is not intended to be a production-ready solution, but rather a playground for developers who want to learn about MEV and backrunning.

 ## Kabu is opinionated
 - Kabu will only support exex and json-rpc.
 - We reuse as much as possible from reth, alloy and revm
 - We keep as close as possible to the architecture of reth

+## Roadmap
+- Remove `KabuDataTypes`
+- Remove `Actor` model and use trait based components like in reth
+- Remove topology and simplify the config / codebase
+- Refactor the extra db pool cache layer to make it optional

 ## Kabu contract
 Find the Kabu contract [here](https://github.com/cakevm/kabu-contract).